Parameter Estimation in Adaptive Control of Time-Varying Systems Under a Range of Excitation Conditions: Numerical Simulations

-The standard parameter update in \eqref{e:theta_dot_nom} requires $N\times m$ integrations to adjust the $N\times m$ parameters $\theta$.
-Given that the updates for both $\Gamma$ and $\Omega$ result in symmetric matrices, an additional $N(N+1)/2$ integrations are required for each update for a total increase of $N(N+1)$ integrations.

-In comparison, the composite approach with finite excitation analysis presented in \cite{Cho_2018} results in an additional $n$ integrations to filter the error dynamics, $N$ integrations to filter the regressor, $N(N+1)/2$ integrations to compute a symmetric information matrix, and $N^2$ integrations to compute an auxiliary matrix; for a total increase of $n+3N(N+1)/2$ integrations.
-In order to avoid the knowledge of state derivatives used in the concurrent learning approach, estimates of past state derivatives is proposed using smoothing techniques with a forward and backward Kalman filter \cite{Chowdhary_2013,Chowdhary_2014}.
-This however significantly increases the memory and computational requirements compared to the proposed algorithm.

-\subsection{Numerical Simulations}
+\section{Numerical Simulations}

-In this section we present numerical simulation results for linearized F-16 longitudinal dynamics trimmed at a straight and level flying condition with a velocity of $500$ ft/s and an altitude of $15,000$ ft.
-We present results for the case of a constant unknown parameter in order to demonstrate the exponential convergence properties \emph{towards the origin} with finite excitations.
-We include integral tracking of commands thus resulting in an extended state plant model given by
+In this section we present two numerical simulations.
+In the first, we present results for F-16 longitudinal dynamics from \cite{Stevens2003}, trimmed and linearized at a straight and level flying condition with a velocity of $500$ ft/s and an altitude of $15,000$ ft.
+We further include integral tracking of the command signal thus resulting in the extended model